-We have regular scheduled visits from a registered Physiotherapist, and all employees have the opportunity to book an appointment if needed.
+We have regular scheduled visits from a registered Physiotherapist, and all employees can book an appointment if needed.
 We also run free functional movement classes open to all employees.

 All employees have regular access to a BAPAM registered GP, who is available to provide and referrals for any medical concerns.